Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Introduction

-The error of the PFs from the exact time evolution operator is the most significant issue that determines the gate count required for Trotterization to simulate quantum dynamics with desired accuracy.
+The error of the PFs from the exact time-evolution operator is the most significant issue that determines the computational cost of Hamiltonian simulation.
 For time-independent Hamiltonians, there have been much development in understanding the error bounds of the PFs for generic orders.
-Firstly, the $p$-th order PF has been proven to have an error bound $\order{(\sum_\gamma \norm{H_\gamma} t)^{p+1}}$ \cite{Berry2007-ie-L1norm,Papageorgiou2012-bs-L1norm,Hadfield2018-mu-L1norm} (called the $1$-norm scaling), which matches the expectation from the Taylor series.
-However, there exists a better bound having so-called the commutator scaling, which states that the coefficient of the $p$-th order PF error $\order{t^{p+1}}$ is proportional to the summation of $(p+1)$-tuple commutators.
-The commutator scaling substantially suppresses the error scaling and thereby the gate counts in terms of the system size for generic local Hamiltonians compared to the $1$-norm scaling.
+Firstly, the $p$-th order PF has been proven to have an error bound $\order{(\sum_\gamma \norm{H_\gamma} t)^{p+1}}$, which is called the $1$-norm scaling \cite{Berry2007-ie-L1norm,Papageorgiou2012-bs-L1norm,Hadfield2018-mu-L1norm}.
+However, there exists a better bound having so-called the commutator scaling, which states that the coefficient of the $p$-th order PF error $\order{t^{p+1}}$ is proportional to the summation of $(p+1)$-fold commutators among $\{ H_\gamma \}$.
+The commutator scaling substantially suppresses the error and thereby the gate counts in terms of the system size for generic local Hamiltonians compared to the $1$-norm scaling.
 It has been well known for the low-order PFs from the context of Lie algebra \cite{Suzuki1985-io-Lie}, and a series of studies have revealed it also for higher-orders \cite{Somma2015-fs-commutator,childs-prl2019-pf}.
-Importantly, Ref. \cite{childs2021-trotter} has derived the error bound of generic time-independent PFs explicitly expressed by the commutators among the terms $\{H_\gamma\}_\gamma$, which is applicable to various local Hamiltonians having finite- or long-ranged interactions.
+Importantly, Ref.~\cite{childs2021-trotter} has derived the error bound of generic time-independent PFs explicitly expressed by the commutators among the terms $\{H_\gamma\}$, which is applicable to various local Hamiltonians having finite- or long-ranged interactions.
 Such commutator scaling contributes to better gate count estimates for simulating a variety of spin or electronic systems \cite{Wecker-PRA2015-t-dep-pf,Babbush-2015-models,Reiher2017-un-model,Childs2018-eu-model}.